canonical/charmed-5g/docs/tutorial/06_integrate_with_observability.md

 1. On the left pane, click on "Dashboard" -> "New" -> "New Dashboard".
 2. Click on "Add a new panel"
-3. Select prometheus as the data source
+3. Select Prometheus as the data source
 4. Create a new query with the following content:
    - Metric: `upf_packets_count`
    - Label filters: `iface=Core` and `dir=rx`